 - Winx Club fairies are human-sized Magical Girls from different planets all around the Magic Dimension.
 Though they're not always nice, they usually try to help people and protect the realms from evil.
 They also only have wings when they're transformed.

 - In Filly Funtasia, Fairies are actually another race of Filly entirely.
 One of the main characters, Will, is one of them.

-- The Cottingley Fairies were supposedly photos of actual fairies (small & winged, not the other kind) taken in 1917.
+- The Cottingley Fairies were supposedly photos of actual fairies (small and winged, not the other kind) in 1917.
 A numbers of celebrities were caught up in the hype, including Arthur Conan Doyle, before the sisters who took the photos confessed they were fake.
-They still claimed to have seen actual fairies.
-Also served as the inspiration for two films in 1997: Photographing Fairies and FairyTale: A True Story.
+They still claimed to have seen actual fairies, and one sister would later insist that one◊ of the pictures (the lowest-quality one, incidentally) was real.
+Also served as the inspiration for two films in 1997: Photographing Fairies and Fairytale A True Story.